 ● Can you work remotely from another country temporarily?

 Yes, absolutely.
 Just make sure to check with your manager if you’re a full-time employee that they are OK with you remotely working overseas, particularly if time zones are going to enter the equation.
 Some businesses have certain months of the year when they are more accommodating of remote working requests, while others will simply want to know that your productivity can be maintained.
+Another great way to work from another country is by opening your own remote business.
+That way even if you are an LLC in Georgia, you can work from wherever you want as you will be your own boss.

 ● Can I work from home abroad during lockdown?